 Treasury acts to prevent double taxation.

-The Treasury has acted to prevent incidences of double taxation on the introduction of its climate change levy.
+The Treasury has acted to prevent incidences of double tax on the introduction of its climate change levy.
 Financial Secretary Stephen Timms said it acted because a particular commodity producer who uses gas to produce electricity which is used to clean gas was deemed to be making a supply of electricity to himself.

 He announced the government had decided to make regulations to deal with any other cases of double taxation that arise instead of dealing with the individual case.